Islandora-Devops/isle-buildkit/activemq/README.md

 # ActiveMQ

-Docker image for [ActiveMQ] version 5.18.6.
+Docker image for [ActiveMQ] version 5.18.6, built from [Islandora-DevOps/isle-buildkit](https://github.com/Islandora-DevOps/isle-buildkit/).

 Please refer to the [ActiveMQ Documentation] for more in-depth information.